 Delay, or echo effect if you like, is an inevitable part of audio and music production alike.
-It can be said that is one of the oldest audio effects out there and besides that, it is very versatile.
-When it comes to the delay effect, options for coloring and bending the sound source is really unlimited.
+It is one of the oldest audio effects out there and besides that, it is very versatile.
+When it comes to the delay effect, options for coloring and bending the sound source is unlimited.
 Nowadays we have a see of different hardware and software delay effects available, but one that really caught my attention in recent time is Tekturon by D16 group.

 Tekturon by D16

 Tekturon is a multitap-delay effect with 16 independent, high-quality delay lines.
 What really sets it apart from other, similar products, is the way it’s controlled and the unique topology into which the taps are arranged: The Delay Matrix.
 In fact, Tekuron can’t be thought of as a tap-delay effect in the strictest sense, but more of a sequence of taps equally delayed from each other.
 So, working with the plugin strongly resembles using a step sequencer.
 This rather unusual design should give your creativity just the kick it needs!